Macmillan Learning is dedicated to combining world-class content and evolving technology to drive student success.

 Although the group initially built a homegrown method to separate production deployments from the releases, the dev team chose to use move to CloudBees Feature Management, a feature flag solution designed to mitigate release risk and improve developer productivity while giving product management teams better control over feature releases.

 CloudBees was convenient and versatile, Macmillan team members say.
-"With a lot of other platforms, you have to plan very far ahead to create flags,” says Brydin Eckert, product manager with Macmillan.
+"With a lot of other platforms, you have to plan very far ahead to create flags,” says Brydin Eckert, former product manager with Macmillan.
 "With CloudBees, we have a lot more flexibility and implementing it was seamless.”

 "Now with feature flags, your developers don’t have to worry.
 Gone are the days of lengthy overnight deployments with all-hands on deck."Huu Le